 The Company recognizes interest and penalty charges related to uncertain tax positions as income tax (expense) benefit.
-The Company recorded liabilities for accrued interest of \$9 million and \$11 million as of June 30, 2023 and 2022, respectively, and the amounts of interest income/expense recorded in each of fiscal 2023, 2022 and 2021 were not material.
+The Company recorded liabilities for accrued interest of \$12 million and \$9 million as of June 30, 2024 and 2023, respectively, and the amounts of interest income/expense recorded in each of fiscal 2024, 2023 and 2022 were not material.

 The Company is subject to tax primarily in various domestic jurisdictions and, as a matter of ordinary course, the Company is regularly audited by federal and state tax authorities.
 The Company believes it has appropriately accrued for the expected outcome of all pending tax matters and does not anticipate that the resolution of these pending tax matters will have a material adverse effect on its consolidated financial condition, future results of operations or liquidity.
-The net decrease to the balance of uncertain tax positions in fiscal 2023 is primarily attributable to state matters.
+The movement in the balance of uncertain tax positions in fiscal 2024 is primarily attributable to state matters.
 The Company does not expect significant changes to these positions over the next 12 months.
-As of June 30, 2023 and 2022, \$21 million and \$22 million, respectively, would affect the Company's effective income tax rate if the Company's position with respect to the uncertainties is sustained.
+As of June 30, 2024 and 2023, \$20 million and \$21 million, respectively, would affect the Company's effective income tax rate if the Company's position with respect to the uncertainties is sustained.